djoepramono/code-all-night/src/posts/gatsby-one-pager.md

 ## 3. List Page with Pagination

 Next up we are going to create a list page with pagination.
+The [default Gatsby guide](https://www.gatsbyjs.org/docs/adding-pagination/) is good enough, but I went slightly further.

 Put the following into `gatsby-node.js`'s `createPages` function

 ```js
 const postsPerPage = config.noOfPostsPerPage